Hamburg: Medieval Hamburg

-In 834 CE, Hamburg was designated as the seat of a bishopric.
-The first bishop, Ansgar, became known as the Apostle of the North.
-Two years later, Hamburg was united with Bremen as the Bishopric of Hamburg-Bremen.
+In 834 AD, Hamburg was established as the seat of a bishopric.
+Its first bishop, Ansgar, later known as the Apostle of the North, founded the city's early Christian institutions.
+Two years later, Hamburg was linked with Bremen to form the Bishopric of Hamburg-Bremen.

-Hamburg was destroyed and occupied several times.
-In 845, six hundred Viking ships sailed up the River Elbe and destroyed Hamburg, at that time a town of around 500 inhabitants.
-In 1030, King Mieszko II Lambert of Poland burned down the city.
-Valdemar II of Denmark raided and occupied Hamburg in 1201 and in 1214.
-The Black Death killed at least 60% of the population in 1350.

-Hamburg experienced several great fires in the medieval period.
+Hamburg faced repeated destruction in its early centuries.
+In 845, a fleet of 600 Viking ships sailed up the River Elbe and destroyed the town, which then had about 500 inhabitants.
+In 1030, King Mieszko II Lambert of the Kingdom of Poland burned the city, and in 1201 and 1214 it was raided and occupied by Valdemar II of Denmark.
+The Black Death reached Hamburg in 1350, killing at least 60% of its population, and the city also suffered several major fires in the medieval period.

-In 1189, by imperial charter, Frederick I "Barbarossa" granted Hamburg the status of a Free Imperial City and tax-free access (or free-trade zone) up the Lower Elbe into the North Sea.
-In 1265, an allegedly forged letter was presented to or by the Rath of Hamburg.
-This charter, along with Hamburg's proximity to the main trade routes of the North Sea and Baltic Sea, quickly made it a major port in Northern Europe.
-Its trade alliance with Lübeck in 1241 marks the origin and core of the powerful Hanseatic League of trading cities.
-On 8 November 1266, a contract between Henry III and Hamburg's traders allowed them to establish a hanse in London.
-This was the first time in history that the word hanse was used for the trading guild of the Hanseatic League.
-In 1270, the solicitor of the senate of Hamburg, Jordan von Boitzenburg, wrote the first description of civil, criminal, and procedural law for a city in Germany in the German language, the Ordeelbook (Ordeel: sentence).
-On 10 August 1410, civil unrest forced a compromise (German: Rezeß, literally meaning: withdrawal).
-This is considered the first constitution of Hamburg.
+A major turning point came in 1189 when Frederick Barbarossa granted Hamburg the status of a Free Imperial City.
+The imperial charter included tax-free passage down the Lower Elbe to the North Sea (a form of free-trade zone).
+In 1265, an allegedly forged charter was presented to or by the Rat (council) of Hamburg.

+Hamburg's location between the North Sea and Baltic Sea trade routes helped it become a major port in Northern Europe.
+Its 1241 alliance with Lübeck is regarded as the founding moment of the Hanseatic League.
+On 8 November 1266, a contract between Henry III of England and Hamburg's merchants allowed them to establish a hanse in London — the first recorded use of the word for the League's trading guild.

+In 1270, Jordan von Boitzenburg, solicitor to the Senate of Hamburg, wrote the Ordeelbook, the first description of civil, criminal and procedural law for a German city in the German language.
+On 10 August 1410, civil unrest resulted in a negotiated compromise (German: Rezeß), considered the first constitution of Hamburg.

-In 1356, the Matthiae-Mahl feast dinner for Hanseatic League cities was celebrated for the first time on 25 February, the first day of spring in medieval times.
+On 25 February 1356 — the first day of spring in medieval reckoning — the Matthiae-Mahl feast for Hanseatic League cities was celebrated for the first time.
 It continues today as the world's oldest ceremonial meal.